Sea2Data/FDAtools/stoxReca/stox2_7_preprocessing/README.md

 * encodeCostalCodArea: encodes area definiton for coastal cod analysis in the column for area in sales notes (hovedområde)
 * adjustWithLogbook: adjusts landings with spatial and temporal information from logbooks.

+Data preparation agreed on WKBarFar 2021 is encoded in the function processLandingsAllAdjustmentsAFWG.
-An example of how these functions can be applied is provided in stox2.7preprocessing/inst/examplescript/example.R
+An example of how this function can be applied is provided in stox2.7preprocessing/inst/examplescript/example.R

+## Logbooks
+The function uses the VMS-merged logbook format (.psv-files), which requires priviled access.

 ## coastal cod strata files
 The coastal-cod estimate has been using a custom area-definition.
 These area definitions are stored in this package and functions for export Stox-stratafiles and Stox2.7 area-position resources are offered.

+An example of how these functions can be applied is provided in stox2.7preprocessing/inst/examplescript/example.R

 ## File writing
 This package offers a function (writeStox27LandingXML) that writes landings data to the XML-format accepted by StoX.
 For NEA cod and coastal cod, this is a large volume and writeStox27LandingXML performs poorly.
 A full year of adjusted landings may need several hours to complete and produce files that are several gigabytes large.